 Listening to me when I have no one else to talk to

 But for all of the times when I don’t have anyone to talk to, my pets serve as the best listeners.
+Especially Dash, even though I don’t get to see him as much as I’d like.
 I love talking to them – asking questions, getting the head tilt.
 It manages to cheer me up.

 Soothing purrs and kisses